monnerat/curl/docs/libcurl/opts/CURLOPT_FOLLOWLOCATION.md

 Setting the CURLFOLLOW_OBEYCODE bit makes libcurl *not* use the custom set method after redirects for 301, 302 and 303 responses.
 Unless the CURLOPT_POSTREDIR(3) bits are set for those status codes.

+If SSL/TLS is enabled and requested, SIEVE ignores this option when the server requests a redirection before the secure session is established.

 # DEFAULT